 # 5: Communicate with your development team 📢

-When you work with someone on one thing, communication is really important.
+When you work with someone on one particular thing, communication is really important.

 Think of yourself as an investor.

-Imagine someone asking you for a certain amount of money without presenting you the business plan or showing you the numbers — no details of the project.
+Imagine someone asking you for a certain amount of money without presenting you the business plan or showing you the numbers.

 All you know is that this start-up develops games.
 Not much information at all, right?

-The only thing is that here “extra money for food” will be on you — developers aren’t the ones to cover losses in case something goes wrong due to lack of communication from your side.
+The only thing is that here “the extra money for food” will be on you — developers aren’t the ones to cover losses in case something goes wrong due to a lack of communication from your side.

-Thus, to prevent such situations, educate your developers on your business goals, it’s a great idea to invite a representative from a team to show them the workflow, see everything in action.
+Thus, to prevent such situations, educate your developers on your business goals; it’s also a great idea to invite a representative from the team to show them the workflow and see everything in action.

-Just do your best to get the development team to know your business close enough to offer you the most suitable ERP solution they can.
+Just do your best to get the development team to know your business well enough to offer you the most suitable ERP solution they can.

 |🗑 Waste Management Case Study|

-They bought an 18-month ERP implementation program from a company.
+They had bought an 18-month ERP implementation program from another company.

 Eventually, WM messed it all up.
 As a result, they pressed charges against the development company.
 They claimed to have been deceived by sales reps and that the software was never going to work.